josealeixopc/feup-ri/assign3-4/README.md

 2. Open another terminal, launch the request_publisher node `roslaunch pgm_map_creator request_publisher.launch`
 3. Wait for the plugin to generate map.
 It will be located in the map folder

+## Tips and Warnings for Development

+- Some problems can be solved by reading/downloading the code of the `openai_ros`, `open_ai_gym_construct` and `openai_examples_projects` from the [Construct BitBucket](https://bitbucket.org/theconstructcore/).
+    - The `turtlebot3` package in this repo is the original one from ROBOTIS.
+However, the one OpenAI_ROS works with is the one they have in their own BitButcket: [turtlebot3](https://bitbucket.org/theconstructcore/turtlebot3/src/master/).
+- Generate the `requirements.txt` command by running `pip freeze -l > requirements.txt`.
+    - The `-l` flag makes sure that only packages inside the virtualenv are put in the file.
+As `PYTHONPATH` is set by ROS and adds many packages to the `pip list`, you'll need to use the flag to cut out the ROS packages.

+## Creation

+- Install TurtleBot3-related packages.
+- Follow the steps on section 11.2.1.6. of [this page](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#turtlebot3-simulation-using-gazebo).